brendt/stitcher.io/src/content/book/05-managing-domains.md

-In the previous chapters we looked at the three core building blocks of our domain: DTOs, actions and models.
+In the previous chapters we looked at the three core building blocks of our domains: DTOs, actions and models.
 Today we take a breather from the low level technical stuff, and focus on the philosophical side: how do you start using domains, how to identify them, and how to manage them in the long run?

 {{ ad:carbon }}